 If you choose the command File | Export as | Pictures, the slides of a presentation can be exported as picture files.
 One picture file is created for each slide.

-Exporting a presentation as a movie file (available on Windows only)
+Exporting a presentation as a movie file (available on Windows only, not included in SoftMaker FreeOffice)

 The command File | Export as | Movie exports a presentation (more precisely: its slide show) as a movie file.